MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dukmdt/ns-d3dukmdt-d3dddi_reservegpuvirtualaddress.md

 DirectX graphics adapter handle.

-### -field ReservationType

-Specifies the virtual address reservation type.

-### -field Reserved0

-This member is reserved and should be set to zero.

-### -field DriverProtection

-Specifies the driver-specific protection

-### -field Reserved1

-This member is reserved and should be set to zero.

-### -field PagingFenceValue

-Paging fence identifier for synchronization

-### -field Reserved2

-This member is reserved and should be set to zero.

 ### -field BaseAddress

 (Optional) If <b>non-NULL</b>, the video memory manager will attempt to use this address as the base address for the reserved range.
 If the range from <b>BaseAddress</b> to <b>BaseAddress</b>+<b>Size</b> isn’t free, the call will fail.
 When this parameter is <b>non-NULL</b>, <b>MinimumAddress</b> and <b>MaximumAddress</b> are ignored.